-JAMES M. MICALI (67), Board member since 2003.
-Mr. Micali has been Senior Advisor to, and limited partner of, Azalea Fund III of Azalea Capital LLC (private equity firm), Greenville, SC, since 2008.
+JAMES M. MICALI (68), Board member since 2003.
+Mr. Micali is a member, consultant, and limited partner of, Azalea Fund III (since 2008) and Azalea Fund IV (since 2014) of Azalea Capital LLC (private equity firm), Greenville, SC.
 He served as "Of Counsel" with Ogletree Deakins LLC (law firm), Greenville, SC, from 2008 to 2011.
 He retired as Chairman and President of Michelin North America, Inc., Greenville, SC, in August 2008.
 Following his retirement, Mr. Micali served as a consultant to Michelin through September, 2009.
 Mr. Micali is currently a director of SCANA Corporation, American Tire Distributors Holding, Inc., and GVD Corporation (privately held).
-He also serves on the boards of several Azalea owned companies and is an advisory board member of Humphrey Enterprises (an automotive supplier), of Boston, MA.
+He also serves on the board of Humphrey Enterprises (privately held, which owns Corvac Composites and Hadley Products, automotive suppliers), Boston, MA.
 Mr. Micali was a trustee of the French Cultural Center, a nonprofit Boston charitable organization from 2009 to 2013.
 He also was a director of Lafarge North America from 2003 to 2007 and Ritchie Bros.
 Auctioneers, Incorporated, from 2008 to 2012.